• Skip to primary navigation

 curry ingredients arranged in cups and bowls on a table.

-• Blend of Indian spices - Garam masala, cumin, turmeric, and cayenne pepper add so much complex flavor to this curry.
+• Blend of Indian spices - Garam masala, cumin, turmeric, and cayenne pepper add bold flavor.

 📝 Ingredient Substitutions